Pattaramet/pattaramet/README.md

 <h2 align="left">Hi 👋!
-My name is Pattaramet and I'm a Wev developer and UI/UX Designer from Thailand</h2>
+My name is Pattaramet and I'm a Web developer and UI/UX Designer from Thailand</h2>

 ###